 - Inter-Library Loan (ILL): The Library can also borrow materials from public and academic libraries in the PLS system and outside of the PLS consortia.
-The CSM WorldCat catalog provides an easy interface to search for items in PLS libraries and to extend the search to libraries throughout the world.
-Inter-Library Loan forms should be used to request books, articles, or other resources from other Libraries.
-You may also call the Library Reference Desk at (650) 574-6232 for assistance. - Recommending Items for Purchase: The Library welcomes faculty input and suggestions for additions to collections to support the current curriculum.
+Inter-Library Loan forms can be used to request books, articles, or other resources from other libraries.
+Please visit the Library's InterLibrary Loan page for additional information or call the Library Reference Desk at (650) 574-6232 for assistance. - Recommending Items for Purchase: The Library welcomes faculty input and suggestions for additions to collections to support the current curriculum.
 The Library does not purchase materials to support post-graduate level academic research but can aid researchers in borrowing material through ILL.
-Please contact the Director of Learning Commons or visit use the online purchase suggestion form on the Library's Faculty Services webpage.
+Please contact the Director of Learning Commons or use the online purchase suggestion form on the Library's Faculty Services webpage. - OER/ZTC Resources: The CSM Library maintains informational guides related to Open Educational Resources (OER) and Zero Textbook Cost (ZTC) for faculty.
+To learn more about OER resources, or to learn about how to use Library-licensed material in your courses visit the Library's Online Teaching Resources page under Faculty Services.